Gayatri-Priyadarsini/Measuring-Compliance-of-Consent-Revocation-on-the-Web/ARTIFACT-EVALUATION.md

 Requested Badge: **Available**

 ## Description
-A short description of your artifact and how it links to your paper.
+This repository contains the scripts and datasets(links incase of bigger datasets) and results discussed in our paper.

 ### Security/Privacy Issues and Ethical Concerns (All badges)
 None